efunkhouser/CoursePaths/TR2/reflection.md

 Moving forward, we plan to implement a graphical representation of the results so that they will be more easily understood by a user. we will do this with the assistance of the co-designs from the technical review.
 We still need to determine exactly how we will do this, which library is best suited for our purposes and how we use that library.

+A big benefit of the co-design was that most of the visualizations for the course plan were basically the same - a box for each semester comtaining its classes, maybe with color or size coding to show difficulty or type of class.
+This narrows down our design space and gives us a very specific type of graphic that we can look for from a library.

+Reflecting on the feedback with regards to what our algorithm should consider drove home that course selection is immensely complicated even in the best cases, and that we may need to better define whether we want our program to do an OK job generating a course plan or do a perfect job telling the user, for example, how many requirements they have left and whether they have time to change majors.